-Expiry Timer (ET) This timer is set when a valid Join(S,G) is received.
+Expiry Timer (ET)

+This timer is set when a valid Join(S,G) is received.
 Expiry of the Expiry Timer causes this state machine to revert to NoInfo state.

-Prune-Pending Timer (PPT) This timer is set when a valid Prune(S,G) is received.
+Prune-Pending Timer (PPT)

+This timer is set when a valid Prune(S,G) is received.
 Expiry of the Prune-Pending Timer causes this state machine to revert to NoInfo state.

-Figure 4: Downstream per-interface (S,G) state machine in tabular form
+Figure 3: Downstream Per-Interface (S,G) State Machine

-++ Event Prev State Receive Join(S,G) Receive Prune(S,G) Prune- Pending Timer Expires Expiry Timer Expires NoInfo (NI) -> J state start Expiry Timer -> NI state - - Join (J) -> J state restart Expiry Timer -> PP state start Prune- Pending Timer - -> NI state Prune- Pending (PP) -> J state restart Expiry Timer -> PP state -> NI state Send Prune- Echo(S,G) -> NI state
++ nt Prev State Receive Join(S,G) Receive Prune(S,G) Prune- Pending Timer Expires Expiry Timer Expires NoInfo (NI) -> J state start Expiry Timer -> NI state - - Join (J) -> J state restart Expiry Timer -> PP state start Prune- Pending Timer - -> NI state Prune- Pending (PP) -> J state restart Expiry Timer -> PP state -> NI state Send Prune- Echo(S,G) -> NI state

 The transition events "Receive Join(S,G)" and "Receive Prune(S,G)" imply receiving a Join or Prune targeted to this router's primary IP address on the received interface.
-If the upstream neighbor address field is not correct, these state transitions in this state machine must not occur, although seeing such a packet may cause state transitions in other state machines.
+If the upstream neighbor address field is not correct, these state transitions in this state machine MUST NOT occur, although seeing such a packet may cause state transitions in other state machines.

-On unnumbered interfaces on point-to-point links, the router's address should be the same as the source address it chose for the Hello message it sent over that interface.
-However, on point-to-point links we also recommend that for backwards compatibility PIM Join/Prune messages with an upstream neighbor address field of all zeros are also accepted.
+On unnumbered interfaces on point-to-point links, the router's address SHOULD be the same as the source address it chose for the Hello message it sent over that interface.
+However, on point-to-point links it is RECOMMENDED that for backwards compatibility PIM Join/Prune messages with an upstream neighbor address field of all zeros also be accepted.